MicrosoftDocs/azure-docs/articles/api-management/api-management-using-with-internal-vnet.md

 :::image type="content" source="media/api-management-using-with-internal-vnet/api-management-vnet-internal.png" alt-text="Connect to internal VNet":::

-For configurations specific to the *external* mode, where the API Management endpoints are accessible from the public internet, and backend services are located in the network, see [Connect to a virtual network using Azure API Management](api-management-using-with-vnet.md).
+For configurations specific to the *external* mode, where the API Management endpoints are accessible from the public internet, and backend services are located in the network, see [Deploy your Azure API Management instance to a virtual network - external mode](api-management-using-with-vnet.md).

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]